Information For Authors

 Click here for a PDF of the instructions

-Current Psychiatry is a peer-reviewed, monthly journal that serves 40,000 practicing psychiatrists, residents, and advanced practice nurses in the United States.
+Current Psychiatry is a peer-reviewed, monthly journal that provides useful, readable clinical information to more than 40,000 practicing psychiatrists, residents, and advanced practice psychiatric nurses in the United States.

 Software: Prepare the article as a Word document for PC or Macintosh.